Nanyang Technological University: Nanyang Business School

 Nanyang Business School (NBS) is the largest business school in Singapore.

-NBS also houses the 165-square meter Centre for Applied Financial Education, the largest finance lab in Singapore.
-The new lab is equipped with 60 dedicated Thomson Reuters Eikon terminals with Datastream, along with 24 Bloomberg terminals that will allow business school students to access all kinds of real-time financial, economic and business news information.
+NBS houses the 165-square meter Centre for Applied Financial Education, the largest finance lab in Singapore.
+The lab is equipped with 60 dedicated Thomson Reuters Eikon terminals with Datastream, along with 24 Bloomberg terminals that will allow business students with access to real-time financial, economic and business information.

+In May 2023, NTU opened Gaia, a six-storey mass timber building.
+It is NTU’s eighth zero-energy building and at its opening, the largest wooden building in Asia.